CrowdWare/UBUCON/readme.md

 No registration needed, so non friends don't see you at all.

 We found that [StorJ](https://www.storj.io/) is a good decentraliced platform to store data.
-Storj is giving us 150 GB of spave for free.
+Storj is giving us 150 GB of space for free.
 Imagine that every user has got a 150 GB storage for their newsfeed, pictures and movies and can share this data with friends.
 We only have to store the address (uuid) of our friends in an index file and via this address we have access to the whole data they provide for us.